I’m going to address questions, both asked directly and implied, about my role in bringing the Adventure 40 to reality.

 Q: How can you make sure a builder does not take the Adventure 40 name and then build a junk boat?

 A: I can’t.
-But if I think the project is going wrong, I will bail.
+But if I think the project is going wrong, I will say so.

 Q: Does that mean you and AAC are taking responsibility for making sure the Adventure 40 meets the goals and specifications laid out here?